Kaimahi Waea Kawe Kōrero

 - first aid skills, including how to perform cardio-pulmonary resuscitation (CPR).

-- usually work regular business hours, but may be required to work early mornings, evenings or do shift work and be on call
+- usually work regular business hours, but may be required to work longer hours, including early mornings and evenings, and be on call or do shift work

 What's the job really like?